 What to Do In Line?

-Lines are gonna be LOOOONNNNGGG.
-Some lines can be avoided via strategic use of Extra Magic Hours, rope drop and MaxPass.
+Do you only have one day at Disneyland?
 If a stand-by line is longer than 30 minutes you might be better off skipping it.
 Otherwise you’ll be using up a lot of your Park time in queue.
 Consider only visiting those most popular rides during the early hours or very late at night when the crowds have thinned.

 Other lines, like those for the bathroom or quick service dining can’t be helped.
 Keep fidgety kids busy with the strategies on this post about standing in line at Disney.
 My kids enjoy the World of Disney Eye Found It Card Game.
 It’s small, requires no batteries or charger and young children can play too.

 Rest in the Park, Not at the Hotel

 However…if the Parks are at max capacity on very busy days, if you leave the Park you may not be allowed back in.
 Even if you have your Park ticket!
 Instead of leaving the Parks on these days, consider resting inside the Park by finding a dining location or bench to relax on.

 If meeting Santa at Disney is high on your list, make that top priority of the day.
 We waited until about 8 pm, thinking the lines would slow.
 We STILL waited 45 minutes!
-I’d recommend meeting Santa first thing in the day if possible (before your kids meltdown or fall asleep!)
+I’d recommend meeting Santa first thing in the day if possible (before your kids meltdown or fall asleep!).

 Shows and Entertainment

 A Christmas Fantasy Parade is absolutely delightful, with charming seasonal spirit including dancing reindeer, gingerbread and lots of Disney characters in their holiday best.
 We like to watch from the it’s a small world mall.
-Considerably less crowded than Main Street U.S.A (but you should still find a place to sit about 45 minutes early).
+Considerably less crowded than Main Street U.S.A.
+However you should still find a place to sit about 45 minutes early.

 At night, Sleeping Beauty’s Winter Castle twinkles to life with beautiful lights, icicles and snow-capped turrets.